jimp-dev/gifwrap/README.md

 `gifwrap` provides a default GIF encoder/decoder, but it is architected to be able to work with other encoders and decoders.
 The encoder and decoder may even be separate implementations.
 Encoders and decoders have varying capabilities, performance measures, and levels of reliability.

 GifCodec is the default implementation, and it's both an encoder and a decoder.
 It's an adapter that wraps a locally-modified version of the [`omggif`](https://github.com/deanm/omggif) module.
 It appears to support a broad variety of GIFs, although it cannot produce an interlaced encoding (which there is little need for anyway).
 The `gifwrap` test suite also happens to serve as a test suite for `omggif`, by virtue of using `omggif` underneath.
-It revealed very few and only minor bugs, which the local copy of `omggif` corrects.
+It revealed very few and only minor issues, which the local copy of `omggif` corrects.

 An encoder need only implement GifCodec's [`encodeGif()`](#GifCodec+encodeGif) method, and a decoder need only implement its [`decodeGif()`](#GifCodec+decodeGif) method.
 See the descriptions of those methods for the requirement details.
 Although GifCodec is stateless, so that instances an be reused across multiple encodings and decodings, third party encoders and decoders need not be.
 However, applications that use the library with stateful encoders will need to be aware of the need to create new instances.